-When you sign up for a new service or buy a product, you should always ask about a nonprofit discount.
-Many companies are happy to discount their prices for qualifying nonprofits.
+When you sign up for a new service or buy a product, don’t forget to ask about nonprofit discounts.

 - Salesforce Nonprofit Cloud – Your first 10 subscriptions are free as part of the Power of Us Program.
-Note, there has been concern over religious nonprofits given the founder’s remarks the last few years.
+Note that there has been concern over religious nonprofits given the founder’s remarks over the last few years.

 - Zoho – This is a bunch of tools under a single umbrella name.
 Definitely do your research before taking the plunge but they do offer a nonprofit discount.
 You’ll need to email them to find out more.